 Exotic Animal Care

-Ferrets, Rabbits, Rats, Mice, Guinea Pigs, Birds, Fish and even pet Snakes are all welcome at Murwillumbah Veterinary Clinic, where our team are happy to treat your exotic pet for any issues.
+Ferrets, Rabbits, Rats, Mice, Guinea Pigs, and Birds are all welcome at Murwillumbah Veterinary Clinic, where our team are happy to treat your exotic pet for any issues.

 We carry a wide range of preventative medicines for these exotic pets, and also stock high quality foods that will keep them in tip top condition.